gr3p1p3/dirw4lker/README.md

 **dirw4lker** is a directories/files web-sites scanner.

-It works on HTTP and HTTPS sites and it allows to find hidden files hosted on target url using a dictionary-list.
+It works with HTTP and HTTPS protocols and it allows to find hidden files hosted on target url using a dictionary-list.

 Pure written in NodeJs and **without** dependencies.